oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 # Size comparison {#size-comparison}
 {:unnumbered}

 The following tables show a size comparison for a Status List (compressed byte array as defined in [](#status-list-byte-array) and a compressed Byte Array of UUIDs.
+Readers must be aware that these are not sizes for complete Status List Tokens in JSON/CBOR nor Certificate Revocation Lists (CRLs), as they don't contain metadata, certificates and signatures.

 ## Status List size for varying sizes and revocation rates
 {:unnumbered}